 Call us overly-nostalgic, but there is something that is quite magical to dine at Disney’s Contemporary Resort.
 You can’t mistake the building.
 When you see it, you know exactly what it is and where it is.
 And the fact that Magic Kingdom is the closest neighbor is pretty darn cool.

 In the past, Chef Mickey’s offered both a buffet breakfast/brunch option and a buffet dinner option.
-However, since the reopening, the restaurant is currently only offering breakfast served family-style.

 And, although Chef Mickey’s originally opened without characters (and with a slightly different menu), the characters are back now.